QGP Physics from Attractor Perturbations: Introduction

 \section{Introduction}

-Quark-Gluon Plasma (QGP) is created in heavy-ion collision experiments in highly anisotropic, nonequilibrium states.
+Quark-gluon plasma (QGP) is created in heavy-ion collision experiments in highly anisotropic, nonequilibrium states.
 Many features of the subsequent evolution are successfully described by models formulated in the language of fluid dynamics, which are applied long before local equilibrium is established.
 This implies a vast reduction in the number of degrees of freedom at the earliest moments following the collision.
 A possible explanation of this follows from a key kinematical feature of heavy-ion collisions: the dominant longitudinal expansion at the prehydrodynamic stages of evolution.
-An idealisation of this situation assumes boost-invariance along the collision axis and neglects the transverse dynamics~\cite{Bjorken:1982qr}.
+An idealization of this situation assumes boost invariance along the collision axis and neglects the transverse dynamics~\cite{Bjorken:1982qr}.
 It has been shown in a number of models that in such circumstances an early-time, far-from-equilibrium attractor governs the dynamics until the QGP drop approaches a state amenable to a hydrodynamic description with small gradients~\cite{Heller:2015dha,Romatschke:2017vte,Kurkela_2020,Blaizot:2017ucy}.
-Within such a picture, the information about the initial state is contained in a single scale which characterises the particular attractor background, up to corrections which are exponentially suppressed --- and thus effectively lost --- at asymptotically late times.
+Within such a picture, the information about the initial state is contained in a single scale which characterizes the particular attractor background, up to corrections which are exponentially suppressed -- and thus effectively lost -- at asymptotically late times.
 Of course, what actually happens in heavy-ion collision experiments is that the system does not survive until such asymptotically late times, because as the effective local temperature drops, the cooling QGP is converted into a stream of hadrons which source the multitude of particles registered in detectors.
-The result of this is a wealth of information which reflects the structure of the initial state in the plane transverse to the collision axis.
-Almost all of the information inferred from such measurements resides in the exponentially suppressed terms which are not yet negligibly small at the time of freeze-out.
-The precise form of these terms is a reflection of the nonhydrodynamic modes present in the underlying microscopic theory.
+This results in a wealth of information which reflects the structure of the initial state primarily encoded in the dynamics in the plane transverse to the collision axis.
+Our goal is to extend the Bjorken model so as to account for transverse dynamics in a way which still allows for some analytic insights.
+We will show that within such a description, essentially all of the information about the initial state encoded in the spectra of outgoing hadrons resides in exponentially suppressed terms which are not yet negligibly small at the time of freeze-out.
+While this picture must still be viewed as a toy model, it provides a managable playground which extends the range of phenomena which can be addressed, well beyond the scope of the original Bjorken model.